PG2W/Aalborg-University-Homework/README.md

 # Aalborg-University-SW-Notes
-My finalised notes for software related courses from Aalborg University
+My finalised notes and assignments for software related courses from Aalborg University